Hearing strange noises early in the morning?

 Squirrel Noises on the Roof

 Squirrel sounds on the roof vary depending on the task it is working on.
-They spend a lot of time on the roof, running back and forth, bringing their findings of the day to various hiding spots.
+They spend a lot of time on the roof, running back and forth, bringing their day’s findings to various hiding spots.
 They jump from trees to the roof, run up the side of your home, or jump from electrical lines hanging above your roof.

 Comparing Sounds in the House